yaningzhu/blog/0006_restore_percona_backup_to_aurora.md

 # Restore Percona Backup to Amazon Aurora

-Many people these days have huge MySQL databases where mysqldump is no longer viable as backup/restore methodology.
+Many people these days have huge MySQL databases where mysqldump is no longer viable for backup/restore solution.
 At our organization, we uses [Percona XtraBackup](https://www.percona.com/doc/percona-xtrabackup/LATEST/index.html).

 The main advantage of Percona backup is that, it copies the actual data files along with transaction logs.
 When it's time to restore, it will use the transaction logs to perform crash recovery on the data files.
 This results in a (much) faster restore time than mysqldump, which is just a bunch of .sql statements that takes forever to be replayed.